z5267282/mve/README.md

 2. renames
 3. deletions

+Once the treatments are completed, the earliest file in `queue` is moved to `history/` .

 Errors if any, are logged in `errors/` with its matching file structures.

 When an error occurs, the file name of the offending treatment is appended to `remaining.json` , so that it can be re-treated upon the next viewing session
 + The error is then logged

 Multiprocessing occurs for the editing stage and the number of processes can be changed in `cfg.NUM_PROCESSES` .